Top 5 WordPress Hosting Solutions for AI Search Visibility in 2026

 The Bottom Line Up Front

-- AI citation rates are influenced by content quality, authority, and backlink profiles in addition to infrastructure.
+- AI citation rates are influenced by content quality, authority, and E-E-A-T in addition to infrastructure.
 Infrastructure determines eligibility; content determines selection.

 The New Search Reality — Why Hosting Is Now an AI Decision